Industry

 What manufacturing can learn from IT DevOps success

 Manufacturing Automation Leaders and Controls Engineering teams are under constant pressure to keep operations lean and to respond faster to market changes as they navigate a critical transformation period.
-Many face productivity challenges during a time when labor is scarce, budgets are tight, and manual processes continue to create risks of human error and unintended down time.
+Many face productivity challenges during a time when labor is scarce, budgets are tight, and manual processes continue to create risks of human error and unintended downtime.

 As it turns out, IT organizations are confronting similar hurdles, yet the sector is faring better when it comes to boosting its productivity levels.
-According to the Bureau of Labor Statistics, labor productivity in the manufacturing industry was up 2.9% in the second quarter of 2023.
+According to the Bureau of Labor Statistics, labor productivity in the manufacturing industry was up 0.3% in the fourth quarter of 2024.
 Compare that to software development circles, which are hitting new benchmarks when it comes to productivity and the ability to produce product at scale--in this case, the agile delivery of new code releases.
-While code development is just one piece of the overall manufacturing automation puzzle, it can have a significant impact on agility, quality, efficiency, and other critical KPIs.
-Getting coding right on the operational side, therefore, is important for unlocking productivity.

 • Increased collaboration.
 Automation initiatives are notorious for silos—pockets of systems focused on a specific task or manufacturing role, yet lacking visibility into other systems and data.
 By borrowing DevOps practices such as systems thinking and shared goals along with modern tools such as Git-based source control, automation and controls engineers can break down barriers and drive seamless collaboration across disparate teams.
 This facilitates more timely system updates and can help optimize production cycles.